-When kids misbehave, yelling feels like a natural response, particularly if parents are stressed out and their tolerance for nonsense has worn thin.
-The messiness and monotony of parenting requires extreme patience, and yelling at kids is far easier and more instinctive than pausing to react calmly.
+Yelling at kids feels like a natural response when they misbehave, particularly when one is stressed out and one’s tolerance for nonsense has worn thin.
+The messiness and monotony of parenting require extreme patience, and yelling at kids is far easier and more instinctive than pausing to react calmly.
 Yelling at your kids might feel like a release, or serve as a form of discipline.
 It can seem like yelling and screaming is the only way to get a kid’s attention.
-But it’s important to understand the psychological effects of yelling at a child, and why they render it a less-than-optimal strategy.
+But it’s important to understand the psychological effects of yelling at a child, and why experts render it a less-than-optimal strategy.

 According to Dr. Laura Markham, founder of Aha!
 Parenting and author of Peaceful Parent, Happy Kids: How to Stop Yelling and Start Connecting, yelling is a parenting “technique” we can do without.
 Thankfully, she has some anti-yelling rules to remember, and some tips for helping us learn how to stop yelling at our kids, no matter how frustrated we may feel in the moment.